-Plants of the World Online by Kew lists 215 in the Asparagus genus (as of 10-8-21 when I last updated this page).
+As of 11-15-22 when this page was last updated, Plants of the World Online by Kew lists 215 in the Asparagus genus.
 It is a member of the plant family Asparagaceae with 120 genera.
 Those numbers could change as updates are made on POWO.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.